chasewnelson/SARS-CoV-2-ORF3d/README.md

 * [Supplementary scripts](#supplementary-scripts)
 	* [**Figure 1**.
 Gene repertoire and evolutionary relationships of *Severe acute respiratory syndrome-related coronavirus* species members](#figure-1).
 		* `fig1B.bash`
-		* `ORF_length.R`: analyze ORF lengths to produce Figure 1—figure supplement 1
+		* `ORF_length.R`: analyze ORF lengths for analysis in Figure 1—figure supplement 1
 	* [**Figure 2**.
 Re-analysis of SARS-CoV-2 gene expression in publicly available ribosome profiling and mass spectrometry datasets](#figure-2).
 		* `aligned_fasta2haplotypes.pl`: determine all existing haplotypes in a set of sequences to compile a list of peptide search queries
 		* `riboseq_sliding_window.R`: calculate proportion of ribosome profiling reads in each frame